giantswarm/starboard-exporter/docs/custom_metrics_hpa.md

           port: 9090
           path: "/gaia"
         ```
     2. Create seriesQuery & metricsQuery accordingly to fetch metrics of the required component.
-For example,
+For example:
         ```
          rules:
            custom: